 My book manuscript, Unaccompanied Minors: Precarious Protections and Limited Compassion in the US Asylum Process (under contract with University of California Press), chronicles the experiences and perspectives of Central American unaccompanied minors and their immigration attorneys as they pursue applications for refugee status in the United States.

 In the past 10 years, nearly a half million minors have been apprehended at the US-Mexico border without their parents.
 The majority hail from Honduras, El Salvador, and Guatemala, countries were human rights violations, violence, and insecurity are widespread.
-Between 2015 and 2019, I spent 4 years studying the experiences of these youths as they navigate the US asylum process: I conducted ethnographic fieldwork in legal clinics in Los Angeles, shadowing immigration attorneys as they prepared their young clients’ asylum applications, as well as 95 semi-structured interviews with unaccompanied minors, their attorneys, and other key actors.
+During the Obama and Trump administrations, I conducted ethnographic fieldwork in various legal clinics in Los Angeles, shadowing immigration attorneys as they prepared their young clients’ asylum applications (from 2015 to 2019), as well as120 semi-structured interviews with unaccompanied minors, their attorneys, and other key actors (2017-2021).